OutForMilks/L-tim-C-que/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Enhance a feature for the DB Poultry DBMS
+about: Enhance a feature for the application
 title: ""
 labels: enhancement
 assignees: ''